rcorvus/MicrosoftGraphRAG/README.md

 ## Using Microsoft GraphRAG + ChatGPT, we index the book "A Christmas Carol" and ask complex relationship questions about the text
 The instructions on the Microsoft site are mostly complete, as is tradition, so here are the corrections that actually make it work.
 NOTE: ChatGPT 4 Turbo is pricey, and indexing this book cost about $5-$10 and took about 10-15 minutes.
+I've already indexed the book in this repo, so you should be able to start asking questions straight away and save some time/money.

 ### Step 1: Create a new folder ```MicrosoftGraphRAG``` and a folder in that called ```input```